uk-tre/website/docs/events/wg_workshops/rsecon22/index.md

 ## Contact

-If you have any questions, feedback, or thoughts to share, either about this report or anything else, please contact Hari Sood (hsood@turing.ac.uk)
+If you have any questions, feedback, or thoughts to share, either about this report or anything else, please contact Cassandra Gould van Praag [(cassandra.gouldvanpraag@rcmcooperative.com)](mailto:cassandra.gouldvanpraag@rcmcooperative.com)